nromanen/devops_2025/kateryna_kravchuk/task_03/task_03.md

 -rw-r--r--.
 1 root root 0 Feb 14 20:18 kr.txt
 ```

-Nothing changed in permissions, because the file already was in the desired state:
+Nothing changed in permissions because the file has already been in the desired state:

 | | owner | group | others |
 | --- | --- | --- | --- |